ShrekBytes/ShrekBytes/README.md

   👾 a Python enthusiast.
 </p>
 </div>
-I dont know why would you want to reach me but here you go
+I dont know why would you want to reach me, but here you go
   <a href="mailto:shrekbytes@duck.com">
     shrekbytes@duck.com
   </a>